koswald/Moo-V/ReadMe.md

 This web app searches http://omdbapi.com for movie data and if desired adds a movie (title) to a local database.

-The front end and back end code are in the same project folder but run on different servers.
+The front end and back end code share the same project folder but run on different servers.

 **Front-end details:** AngularJS (focus), angular-ui-router, grunt, bootstrap.css, jasmine with karma test runner.
-No bootstrap.js, so no jQuery.
+No bootstrap.js, so no jQuery, except for Angular's native jqLite.
 All dependencies are installed with npm.

 **Back-end details:** Spring-boot, java, maven, hibernate, PostgreSQL.
 Spring-boot starts a Tomcat server and is run from the command line.